davidbolin/rSPDE/README.md

 Basic statistical operations such as likelihood evaluations and kriging predictions using the fractional approximations are also implemented.

 For illustration purposes, the package contains a simple FEM implementation for models on R. For spatial models, the FEM implementation in the R-INLA package is recommended.

+# Reference #
+D. Bolin and K. Kichner, The SPDE approach for Gaussian random fields with general smoothness.
+Preprint, arXiv:XXXX.XXXXX

 # Installation instructions #
 The package can be installed using the command